 If you have a high clearance vehicle head up to Prewitt Ridge for epic views and even better boondocking.

 11. Grand Canyon National Park, Arizona

 The Grand Canyon is one of the most well-known national parks in the U.S., and for good reason.
 It includes over 277 miles of the Colorado River, and has two separate entrances – the North Rim and South Rim – each with its own visitor centers.
 The South Rim is open all year, while the North Rim is open between May and October.

 If you visit in the spring, you’ll encounter fewer people and enjoy milder weather that’s better for hiking.
-As the days get longer, it’s the perfect time to plan a day hike or an overnight backpacking trip before the weather gets too hot for it.
+As the days get longer, it’s the perfect time to plan a spring day hike or an overnight backpacking trip before the weather gets too hot for it.